1

 An EMR Manager is responsible for overseeing the maintenance, troubleshooting, and optimization of electronic medical record systems within a healthcare organization.
 On a daily basis, they coordinate with clinical and IT teams to resolve system issues, implement software updates, and ensure compliance with healthcare regulations.
 They may also conduct user training sessions, analyze workflow efficiency, and collaborate on system upgrades or new feature rollouts.
 This multifaceted role requires balancing technical problem-solving with effective stakeholder communication to support both staff and organizational goals.

-What is the use of EMR in healthcare?
+What is the role of EMR analyst?

 What is an EMR Manager job?